Group of companies

 In 1954, the grandson of the founder joined the company and expanded the business further to form today's group of companies.
 His determination and his personal efforts were key to the company’s success today.
 Since 2001, the great-grandson of the company founder, Ferdinand Wesling Jr., has run the business from its headquarters in Rehburg-Loccum.

 Today, quality management and environmentally friendly business practices are still a fundamental element of our corporate principles.
-In addition to consistent customer orientation and sustainability, flexibility and speed are key to our philosophy.
-And that has been the case for over 90 years and counting.
+In addition to a continuous focus on customer orientation and sustainability, flexibility and speed are key to our company philosophy - for over 90 years now and counting.

 Find out more about the Wesling Group here.